jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (2) The regulator may refuse to accept the document if the penalty has not been paid.
 (3) The penalty is recoverable by the regulator in any court of competent jurisdiction as a debt due to the Crown.

-### 53 Administrative penalty for retrospective consent
+### 53 Administrative penalty for retrospective consent or exemption
-The regulator may require the applicant for a retrospective consent to pay an administrative penalty before the consent is granted.
+(1) The regulator may require the applicant for a retrospective consent to pay an administrative penalty before the consent is granted.
+(2) The regulator may require the applicant for a retrospective exemption to pay an administrative penalty before the exemption is granted.

 **Giving, providing, or serving notices or documents**